 Hope is a London-based singing actress who is as comfortable in a Shakespearian stanza as she is in the high ledger lines of a Mozart aria.
 As a classically-trained soprano, she is known for her rich, shimmering tones and her sophisticated recital programming.
 Her themed recitals specialise in narratives and storytelling and include elements of poetry and spoken word.
 Throughout her work, she is acclaimed as a communicative, sensitive and innovative artist, working across multiple genres and platforms to create moving and powerful experiences for her audiences.

 Hope has performed in venues such as The Royal Albert Hall, The British Museum, The Barbican, St. Paul’s Church in Covent Garden and The Sage, Gateshead.
-She has recently represented the UK in the United Nations’ 75th Anniversary Concert, held virtually on UN Day in 2020.
-She is delighted to be joining the cast of The Royal Opera House’s production of Don Giovanni in their summer 2021 season.
+She has recently represented the UK in the United Nations’ 75th Anniversary Concert, held virtually on UN Day in 2020 and was delighted to join the cast of The Royal Opera House’s production of Don Giovanni in their summer 2021 season.
 She is currently working as a Lead Vocalist with Princess Cruises aboard the Flag Ship of the fleet, the Discovery Princess, until January 2023.

 She holds a Master of Arts with Distinction from the Royal Academy of Music, where she was the recipient of the Parepa-Rose Prize and was kindly supported by the Tom Acton Memorial Trust and the Royal Academy of Music.
 She performed the role of Fiordiligi in Mozart’s Cosi fan tutte as part of the Royal Academy’s Opera Scenes and The Jay in Royal Academy Opera’s Production of Janáček’s The Cunning Little Vixen before workshopping Queen of The Night for Die Zauberflöte and graduating in 2019.